shopware-tadpole/.github/profile/README.md

-Welcome to Shopware Tadpole organization!
+Welcome to the Shopware Tadpole organization!

 This is a pond for open source projects connected to Shopware.
 Grown little tadpoles may become [FrOSh](https://github.com/friendsofshopware) one day if they survive and so may find the way to [Shopware Store](https://store.shopware.com/).